danielrotstein/expensebook/README.md

 ### 📌 Budgets

-Once a user successfully creates an account or logged in, the user selects "add a budget" for a new trip, gives it a title, adds a budget total, sets the dates, and currencies based on their home country and the country they plan to visit.
-Once a budget is created, the budget will be displayed on the budget dashboard.
+Once a user successfully creates an account or logged in, the user selects "Create New Budget" for a new trip, gives it a title, adds a budget total, sets the dates, and currencies based on their home country and the country they plan to visit.
+Once a budget is created, the budget will be displayed on the budget dashboard including title, dates and budget total.
 The user can click a budget to get to the budget details page, where the user can add expenses and categorize them.
-The budget dashboard keeps track of all expense totals and remaining budget balance.
-For a detailed insight, the user can click on a budget - the details page got all the expenses listed.
-The remaining budget tracker makes sure the user is always aware of the current budget situation.
+The details page keeps track of all expense totals and remaining budget balance in their home country currency.
+The user is able to update and delete a budget inside the budget details page.

-Also be sure to make use of the recommendation section.
-Filter by categories like, activities or restaurants or search recommendations by price.
+The recommendations section on the budget details page, displays recommendations based on the users destination country.
+A click on the "Learn More" button opens up a new tab with info about it.
+The user is able to filter recommendations by price and category.

 ### 📌 Expenses